-3.2 Care of information
+Care of information

-All sensitive and confidential information around staff, volunteers, clients and beneficiaries is stored securely.
-Paper records are kept within a locked cabinet or within a safeguarded password protected data base.
+All sensitive and confidential information around staff, volunteers, clients, and beneficiaries is stored securely.
+Paper records are kept within a locked cabinet.
+All data base systems that are in operation are double password protected.

 Life staff and volunteers will take care: